gitbasheer/radmonitor/README.md

 ### For Monitoring (No Setup)

 1. Go to https://balkhalil-godaddy.github.io/vh-rad-traffic-monitor/
-2. Get your Kibana cookie:
+2. When prompted, enter your Kibana cookie:
+   - A clean modal will appear with instructions
-   - Open Kibana
+   - Open Kibana in another tab
    - F12 → Network tab → Refresh page
    - Find any request → Copy the Cookie header value
    - Look for the `sid=Fe26.2**...` part
-3. Paste cookie in dashboard when prompted
+3. Paste cookie in the modal and click "Save Cookie"
 4. Watch your traffic

 ### For Development